 Q: Can I visit both Prambanan and Borobudur in one day?

-A: While it’s possible to visit both temples in one day, it can be quite rushed.
-Seeing them on separate days allows for a more relaxed and thorough experience.
+A: While it’s possible to visit both temples in one day, it can be quite rushed and exhausting.
+The temples are in opposite directions of downtown Yogyakarta and each one requires a lot of walking.

 Q: Is it necessary to hire a guide for an official temple tour?